Opposites Attract

 "Opposites Attract" is a song by American singer Paula Abdul from her debut album, Forever Your Girl (1988).
 It was written and produced by Oliver Leiber.
-Vocals on the song, in addition to Abdul, were provided by Bruce DeShazer and Marv Gunn, also known as The Wild Pair.
-"Opposites Attract" was the sixth and final single from the album in November 1989 and achieved success in many countries, including the United States, Canada, and Australia, where it was a number-one hit.
+Vocals on the song, in addition to Abdul, were provided by Bruce DeShazer and Marv Gunn, also known as the Wild Pair.
+"Opposites Attract" was the sixth and final single from the album in November 1989 by Virgin Records and achieved success in many countries, including the United States, Canada, and Australia, where it was a number-one hit.
 Lyrically, the song is about a couple who love each other despite being different in almost every way possible.